praekeltfoundation/docker-django-bootstrap/README.md

 * [`django-healthchecks`](https://github.com/mvantellingen/django-healthchecks)

 The [example Django projects](tests) we use to test `django-bootstrap` use a very basic configuration of [`django-health-check`](https://github.com/KristianOellegaard/django-health-check).
 Health checks can also be implemented from scratch in Django quite easily.

+### Metrics
+Metrics are also very important for ensuring the performance and reliability of your application.
+[Prometheus](https://prometheus.io) is a popular and modern system for working with metrics and alerts.

+We recommend instrumenting your Django project with [`django-prometheus`](https://github.com/korfuri/django-prometheus) which leverages the [official Prometheus Python client](https://github.com/prometheus/client_python).
+The [test Django projects](tests) are instrumented in this way.
+You can also implement custom metrics using the client library.

+One important note is that when using Gunicorn, the Prometheus client must be used in [multiprocess mode](https://github.com/prometheus/client_python#multiprocess-mode-gunicorn).
+Because Gunicorn is designed with supervised worker processes, the multiprocess mode is necessary to preserve metrics across multiple worker processes or worker restarts.
+This mode has a number of limitations so you should read the docs and be aware of those.

+django-bootstrap **will always configure multiprocess mode** for the Prometheus client.
+Note that this requires that metrics are written to disk (at `/run/gunicorn/prometheus`) and so may have performance implications.

 ## Production-readiness
 django-bootstrap has been used in production at [Praekelt.org](https://www.praekelt.org) for several years now for thousands of containers serving millions of users around the world. django-bootstrap was designed to encapsulate many of our best practices for deploying production-ready Django.